 The fundamental building blocks of vector or object data are points.
 As such, we start our journey into spatial data analysis by going through the basic methods for examining point patterns.
-This guide follows closely OSU Chapter 5.
+This guide follows closely OSU Chapter 5 and this week’s handout.
 The objectives of the guide are as follows

 1. Learn spatstat package functions for setting up point data for analysis